- Search The Registry

 - My Account

 *Arthur Fauset was born on this date in 1899.
-He was an African American civil rights activist, anthropologist, folklorist, and educator.
+He was a Black activist, anthropologist, folklorist, and educator.

 He attended Central High School, a top academic high school for boys in Philadelphia.
-He studied further at the Philadelphia School of Pedagogy for Men, where he received his teaching credentials, and started his first teaching position in 1918.
+He studied further at the Philadelphia School of Pedagogy for Men, where he received his teaching credentials and started his first teaching position in 1918.
 In the mid-1920s, he took the principal's merit exams and was selected as head of the John Singerly School, serving for 20 years until 1946.
 During this period, Fauset also began studying and practicing anthropology.
 He was mentored by writer Alain Locke, who also became a friend and emphasized an academic approach to guide his activism.
 He earned a B.A. in 1921 and an M.A. in 1924 from the University of Pennsylvania.
-After teaching for years and pursuing advanced studies, he earned a Ph.D. in 1942 from Penn.
-Fauset pursued education in order to feed and develop his intellect.
+After teaching for years and pursuing advanced studies, he earned a PhD. in 1942 from Penn.
+Fauset pursued an education to feed and develop his intellect.
 He was discouraged because of his race from ambitions to teach at the university level.
-People of color had fewer opportunities in academia, but some men completed advanced degrees and obtained some college positions.
+Non-whites had fewer opportunities in academia, but some men completed advanced degrees and obtained some college positions.

-He was very interested in folklore and conducted fieldwork in the South, the Caribbean, and Nova Scotia to learn these tales.
-During the time of the Harlem Renaissance, he also made large contributions in bringing awareness to African American folklore through tales, songs, conundrums, and jokes.
-Faust was also known for letting African American voices speak for themselves, telling them the way that they were told to him rather than imposing his own voice and theories on them.
+He was interested in folklore and conducted fieldwork in the South, the Caribbean, and Nova Scotia to learn these tales.
+During the Harlem Renaissance, he also made large contributions to bringing awareness to African American folklore through tales, songs, problems, and jokes.
+Faust was also known for letting Black voices speak for themselves, telling them the way that they were told to him rather than imposing his voice and theories on them.
 This approach resulted in many people appreciating his writing.
 His first piece appeared in The Crisis while he was a college student at the University of Pennsylvania with his short story "The Tale of The North Carolina Woods" in January 1922.
-He aimed to cultivate and revive African American culture through these tales and reestablish a sense of pride that had long been abandoned.
+He aimed to cultivate and revive Black culture in America through these tales and reestablish a sense of pride that had long been abandoned.

-After 1946, he traveled abroad, spending time in Europe and in Egypt.
-He lived for a year in Mexico, an experience which prepared him to educate Spanish speakers later.
+After 1946, he traveled abroad, spending time in Europe and Egypt.
+He lived for a year in Mexico, an experience that prepared him to educate Spanish speakers later.
 He lived in New York City beginning in the 1950s.
-In the era of McCarthyism, his association with the NNC and with the United Peoples' Action Committee (also considered radical for the time) led to him being expelled from the New York Public School system in 1960.
-He continued to teach in New York, his home base into the 1960s and 1970s.
+In the era of McCarthyism and the HUAAC, his association with the NNC and the United Peoples' Action Committee (also considered radical for the time) led to his being expelled from the New York Public School system in 1960.
+He continued to teach in New York, his home base, into the 1960s and 1970s.
 However, he did not hold any long-term positions.
 It was during this period that he taught English at the Spanish American Institute.
 He also founded a school designed to teach English and business basics to Spanish speakers.
 Insufficiently funded, the school did not last long.
 Arthur Fauset died on September 2, 1983.